aarontburn/nexus-core/docs/api/InternalModulesAPI.md

 > **Parameters**
 > None
 > **Returns**
-> The ID of the currently visible module (along with HTTP Code 200).
+> `200 OK` and the ID of the currently visible module.

 ---